swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

     * **genes.tsv (.gz)** or **features.tsv (.gz)** : A file listing all the genes or features in the experiment
     * **barcodes.tsv (.gz)** : A file listing the cellular barcodes in the experiment.

-You may have a 'filtered' and a 'raw' set of counts matricies - generally, the 'filtered' set should be used.
+You may have a 'filtered' and a 'raw' set of counts matrices - generally, the 'filtered' set should be used.
 The raw set may include large numbers of barcodes with very low counts - real cells are expected to be in the 'filtered' set.

 2. Import the **scRNAseq Single Sample Processing (Counts Matrix)** workflow (listed above)